 How do I arrange for an inspection of my elevators?

-If the elevator or conveyance systems is required to be inspected, you will need to contact your local jurisdiction to find certified elevator inspectors.
-To find out how to arrange an inspection for your elevator, click here.
+If the elevator or conveyance systems is required to be inspected, you will need to contact your local jurisdiction to find certified elevator inspectors, contact your state's elevator division for more information.

 Who prepares the elevator for inspection?

 The owner or user is ultimately responsible for preparing the elevator or conveyance system for inspection.
 The owner or user may perform these functions or contract it to a qualified individual or firm.
-To find a local certified Elevator Repair/Testing/Sales company to assist you with your elevator, click here.
+To find a local certified Elevator Repair/Testing/Sales company to assist you with your elevator, contact your state's elevator division for more information.

 Is there a fee associated with the elevator inspection?

 Yes.
-To find out more the fees associated with your state, click here.
+To find out more bout the fees associated with your state, contact your state's elevator division.

 What is an inspection certificate?

 The inspection certificate is evidence that the elevator or conveyance system has been inspected and is safe to operate.
 Most state laws require an inspection certificate to be displayed and avaialble to the publlic.
 Operation without the inspection certificate is considered a violation of the law.
-To find out what your state requires, click here.
+To find out what your state requires, contact your state's elevator division.

 What happens if an elevator in my building does not pass inspection?

 If an elevator does not pass inspection, the inspector will usually issue a temporary certificate indicating that the owner of the elevator has a certain amount of days depending on the violation, to bring the elevator up to code.
 If the elevator has failed the inspection because it presents a life or safety hazard, the inspector will usually post on the entrance of the elevator a notice of its dangerous condition, or placard, and will disable the elevator.
 The use of such an elevator is typically prohibited until it has been made safe to the inspector's satisfaction.
-To find out what your state requires, click here.
+To find out what your state requires, contact your state's elevator division.

 My elevator was recently inspected and failed.
 The violation has been corrected.
 What do I do now?

 Contact your state's Elevator Safety Division so an inspector can be notified that your object is ready for re-inspection.
 Generally, after receiving a satisfactory inspection report (noting that the violations have been corrected), your state's Elevator Safety Division will issue a permit.
-Every state is unique, so please check with your state if you have questions by clicking here.
+Every state is unique, contact your state's elevator division for further information.

 What is required to install an elevator or conveyance system?

 The person, firm or corporation performing the installation typically (depending on the state) must submit a "Request to Install" form or application to the state's Elevator Safety division and get approval (along with a permit number).
-Many of these forms are available online, if you would like to see what your state's requirements are for new installations or relocations, click here.
+Many of these forms are available online, if you would like to see what your state's requirements are for new installations or relocations, contact your state's elevator division.

 What is a variance, and who would need one?

 A variance is ruling by the state's Elevator Authority that allows you to install or operate an elevator that does not meet current code requirements.
 A variance application is used for owners and users wishing to install an elevator/not meeting the statutes or codes in its entirety and must be obtained prior to operation of the unit.
-For more information on how to obtain a variance from your state's Elevator Safety Division, click here.
+For more information on how to obtain a variance from your state's Elevator Safety Division, contact your state's elevator division.

 What are the requirements for installing a used elevator or conveyance system in my state?

 If it is regulated, it must typically (depending on the state) meet all requirements for a new installation.
 In addition, a request to install used equipment must typically be approved by the state's chief inspector.
-For help in learning what your state requires, click here.
+For help in learning what your state requires, contact your state's elevator division.